Leo3213/HP-ProBook-450-G3-hackintosh-bigsur-11.3/README.md

 # HP-ProBook-450-G3-Hackintosh
 My HP ProBook 450 G3 Hackintosh laptop configuration.

-This Config uses Clover as the bootloader (but its the version 5133 which uses open core runtime) and I am currently running macOS BigSur 11.3 as OS
+This Config uses Clover as the bootloader (but its the version 5133 which uses open core runtime) and I am currently running macOS BigSur 11.6.3 as OS

-everything works that I'm aware of except: sd card reader.
+(everything works that I'm aware of)

+    SD Card Reader (as of release 1.0.4 it now works thaks to user, "robi62"

 Laptop Specifications: